 For SMEs with more advanced digital needs such as data analytics and cybersecurity, the Business Advisors at the SME Centres will refer them to the SME Digital Tech Hub.

-Startup SG Founder provides mentorship and startup capital grant to first-time entrepreneurs with innovative business ideas.
+Startup SG Founder provides mentorship and startup capital grants to first-time entrepreneurs with innovative business ideas.
 SPRING will match $3 for every $1 raised by the entrepreneur.

-The grant is open to all Singaporeans/Permanent Residents who are first-time entrepreneurs.
+The grant is open to all Singaporeans/ Singapore Permanent Residents (PRs) who are first-time entrepreneurs.
 In addition, the applicant would need to adhere to the following conditions at the time of application:

 - Applicant(s) must hold or propose to hold at least 30% equity in the underlying company;